-Business-type activities increased the City of Neptune Beach's net position by \$1,003,471, accounting for a 13.6% increase in business-type activities net position.
-This increase was due to increased rate charges in user fees.
+Business-type activities increased the City of Neptune Beach's net position by \$1,386,892, accounting for a 16.5% increase in business-type activities net position.
+This increase was due to increased rate charges in user fees and a slight decrease in expenditures.